Introduction to the ABC Top 20 Invitational Event

 The Top Twenty event was conceived as a way to recognize the achievements of bloodhounds, breeders, and owners whose dogs were ranked in the Top Twenty Bloodhounds according to AKC breed points.
 It is also an educational opportunity for fanciers, breeders, exhibitors and judges to see top dogs from all over the country and it provides a forum for the top winning dogs to be shown at the ABC National Specialties.

-The Top Twenty catalogue is a critical component of this event.
-The catalogue provides an invaluable historical document of the top winning dogs every year.
+The Top Twenty catalog is a critical component of this event.
+The catalog provides an invaluable historical document of the top winning dogs every year.
 It contains statistical information of previous events, winners, owners, breeders, pictures, pedigrees, win records, breeder’s information, owners, contact information, and a short biographical piece about each dog.

 ABC FINANCIAL SUPPORT & OVERSIGHT